 Once you have shortlisted your candidates and start the interview process, how do you make sure that they remain interested in your opportunity and don’t disengage throughout the process?

 - Timescales – Speed is of the essence, a candidate who has applied for your role may well have applied for other roles as well.
 Companies who move quickly through the interview process will make a candidate feel wanted.
 With passive candidates (who may have been head hunted) it’s doubly important to move quickly and keep up their engagement levels.

-- Sell your culture – Current company culture featured in our salary and benefits guide is one of the top 4 reasons why people would consider a move in 2017.
-Candidates will want to know what your company is about from your perspective, what you as a company pride yourself in (i.e. customer service/strong relationships), why do people stay with the company and what it is really like to work for you and how you look after your staff.
+- Sell your culture – ‘Current company culture’ featured in our salary and benefits guide is one of the top 4 reasons why people considered a move in 2017.
+Try to give candidates an insight into your company’s culture, what your business stands for, what makes you different, what you are proud, your employer brand, why people stay with the company and what it is really like to work for you and how you look after your employees.

 - Career path – Moving jobs is a massive life choice and many candidates need reassurance that they are making the right decision.
 Explain to candidates what career progression opportunities you would offer them.